Environment and Energy

 The Climate Emergency Resolution

-In Febuary, 2019, when Trump declared a national emergency to build a wall at the U.S.-Mexican border, Earl vehemently objected, stating that the real national emergency is climate change.
+In February, 2019, when Trump declared a national emergency to build a wall at the U.S.-Mexican border, Earl vehemently objected, stating that the real national emergency is climate change.
 Earl worked with Rep. Alexamdria Ocasio-Cortez and Sen. Bernie Sanders to introduce the Climate Emergency Resolution that declares an emergency to fight climate change.
-This resolution, endorsed by 14 independent organizations, demands a national mobilization to "halt, reverse, mitigate and prepare for the consequences of the climate emergency and to restore the climate for future generations.
+This resolution, endorsed by 14 independent organizations, demands a national mobilization to "halt, reverse, mitigate and prepare for the consequences of the climate emergency and to restore the climate for future generations."

 The Green New Deal